+- Apptainer: The Apptainer container runtime.

 - Docker: The Docker container runtime.

 - Sarus: The Sarus container runtime.

 - Shifter: The Shifter container runtime.

 - Singularity: The Singularity container runtime.

-.systems[].partitions[].container\platforms[].default
+systems.partitions.container\platforms.default

 If set to true, this is the default container platform of this partition.
 If not specified, the default container platform is assumed to be the first in the list of container\platforms.